-

 What is the Deloitte Global Scholarship?

-The University of Galway is pleased to announce that it will be partnering with Deloitte on the University’s new BComm Global Experience course.
-As part of the partnership, Deloitte will provide funding over five years to support students while studying abroad.
+The University of Galway has been in partnership with Deloitte since 2018 for the University’s BComm Global Experience course.
+As part of the collaboration, Deloitte offers funding over five years to support students during their studies abroad.

 Are there alternative entry routes to the BComm/BComm (Global Experience) programme?